cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 | Concept hierarchy | Cannot infer taxonomic relationships | Rule engines or structured ontologies |
 | Deductive logic | Cannot perform logical inference | Direct LLM prompting with structured chain-of-thought |

-The practical response to this boundary is a hybrid architecture: use RAG for factual grounding and citations, but rely on the LLM's reasoning capabilities (or external logic systems) for inference.
-This is a tradeoff between retrieval precision and reasoning depth, and it should be made explicitly during system design rather than discovered in production.
+The practical response to this boundary is a hybrid architecture: RAG supplies factual grounding and citations; the LLM’s reasoning stack (or external logic systems) handles inference.
+This is a tradeoff between retrieval precision and reasoning depth, and it should be made explicitly during system design instead of surfacing first in production incidents.

 ---